-The voting system must log when a voter-facing scanner, electronic BMD, or other component is connected or disconnected during the activated voting stage.
+The voting system must log when a voting device or voter-facing scanner, electronic BMD, or other component is connected or disconnected during the activated statevoting stage.

 Logging of the devices is vital for determining cause and providing incident information if a physical security event occurs.